-Have you been invited for a job interview?
+Have you been invited to a job interview?
 Are you looking for the best way to prepare and make a good impression?
-These days we have so many different tools and guides available, preparing for a job interview can sometimes feel like a job in itself.
-Luckily, we have put together five simple and easy-to-follow tips on how to nail your next job interview.
+Well, we know that with so many different job interview tools and guides out there, preparing for a job interview can sometimes actually feel like a job in itself.
+Luckily, we have put together five simple and easy-to-follow tips on how you can nail your next job interview.

 1. Conduct Company Research

 Conducting thorough company research is one of the most important things if you want to nail that job interview.
 It’s really not a good look if you are applying for a job position at a company you really do not know anything about.
 And of course, you don’t have to know the company inside out.
 However, it’s important to show genuine interest in the business and in both their recent and current events.